 I would like to thank the London teachers, event organisers and Zouk DJ’s who have work extremely hard and passionately to grow the London Zouk scene and community to where we are today.
 Because of their dedication, we could dance Zouk nearly every night of the week.

-I know some teachers who are working very hard to come up with a solution to resolve some of the issues highlighted within this blog.
+I know some teachers who are working very hard to come up with a solution to resolve some of the issues highlighted in this blog.
 Some of their plans I am very excited to see what they have planned for us and some of their plans are already being implemented.

-London does have a wonderful diverse set of dancers from all backgrounds and culture.
+London does have a wonderfully diverse set of dancers from all backgrounds and culture.
 We are a leading city in the World, and it would be a pity for not being the go-to-place for Zouk dancing.
 The same way I envy the Brazilian, Dutch, Polish and Czech dancers, wouldn’t it be nice for Europe to be talking about London Zouk dancers for being good dancers?

 Publishing this blog, I know I’ve put myself in the firing line and to be hated by some.
 My choice of words describing 'terrible' dancers may not be most political but it's probably the most accurate.
 I am doing this for your sake and the London Zouk scene.

 I’ve never really contributed much, and never had any interest in the politics.
-However, London does need people like us who have been sitting on the side line to help take action.
+However, London does need people like us who have been sitting on the sideline to help take action.
 I’d rather take one for the team, play that bad guy, shoulder all that hate, be isolated by the haters and have nothing to gain at the end.
 But my goals and intentions are the same as many who are passionate about Zouk; to push changes into the London Zouk scene so it can become the best it can be!

 If these problems are Worldwide and lacking resolve, then starting in London we should aim for a Zouk revolution.
 Rather than accept that it's a Worldwide problem, let's focus on making positive changes in the London Zouk scene and lead by example that we are not bound to this rule.
 And then, we can hope that the World will also follow suit.

 My final notes, just so you understand, I've never ever once thought of myself as someone with expertise or a great dancer.
 I'm still a student and will always be.
-For those willing to listen, I will continue writing and sharing my knowledge as I continue my Zouk journey.
+For those willing to listen, I will continue writing and be sharing my knowledge as I continue my Zouk journey.

 Please share and feel free to comment.
 I would love to hear back from the good dancers, the terrible dancers and even the teachers in London.
-What would be particular useful are feedbacks from International dancers, students & teachers comparing London Zouk dancers to their Country's Zouk dancers (if they have a Zouk scene).
+What would be particularly useful are feedbacks from International dancers, students & teachers comparing London Zouk dancers to their Country's Zouk dancers (if they have a Zouk scene).